LEARNAcademy/Instructor-Handbook/README.md

 ### First Day of a Cohort
 The first day for the students is very structured with presentations, ice breakers and coding.
 The instructors help prepare for this with the following tasks.

-- Reviewing Profiles of Incoming students
+- Reviewing profiles of incoming students
 - Setting up any documents that will be used (attendance, assessments, lesson plans, etc)
 - Reviewing the detailed first day schedule and assigning staff members to presentations/activities
 - Communication with staff members about who is assigned to facilitate presentations/activities(Meeting, Slack)